andritanuarto/iextrading/README.md

 Some additional features:
   - animation when the page is rendered
   - loader when doing the http request
-  - validations if the market list is not available the correspond symbols dropdown won't be shown
+  - validations if the market list is not available and the correspond symbols dropdown won't be shown
   - validations if the search symbol can't be found